tylerbeckb/CSV-To-JSON-Pipeline/README.md

 $ python3 main_pipeline.py name.csv
 ```

+* Program will ask for inputs about the 3 conditions
-* The json file will be saved in the same directory
+* Input the information and the data will be saved in a new json file

 ## Found a bug?